gturri/dokuJClient/README.md

 To run the tests you'll need junit 4
 Please see src/dw/xmlrpc/itest/README.md to know how to set it up.

-After that, to run the tests, just run
+After that, to run the tests, just run, at the root of the repo:

     ant junit

 or

     ant junitreport

 You may want to run the tests in Eclipse.
 If so, please set the current working directory to "src".
 ie: in the 'Run Configurations' window, choose its 'Arguments' tab, and set the